Film vs Digital Cinematography: What's the Difference?

 Students also use what they've learned in courses like Art History, Composition of Visual Design, and Location Lighting to further enhance the visual components of their films.

-Hands-on curriculum is a main focus for every Full Sail degree, whether that program is on campus or online.
+Hands-on curriculum is a main focus for every area of study at Full Sail, whether on campus or online.
 Students get firsthand experience using the same equipment used by the pros.

 For a Small, Mobile Crew